4 Reasons Terrance Williams Won’t Be a Cowboy

 4. Off-season Reload

-In addition to the loss of three of last year's receivers, the team has gained some new faces.
-Deonte Thompson and Allen Hurns were signed via free agency, Micheal Gallup and Cedrick Wilson were drafted, and the team traded for Tavon Austin in the draft (though he was later designated as a ).
+In addition to the loss of three of last year’s receivers, the team has gained some new faces.
+Deonte Thompson and Allen Hurns were signed via free agency, Micheal Gallup and Cedrick Wilson were drafted, and the team traded for Tavon Austin in the draft (though he was later designated as a running back).

 Traditionally, the Cowboys usually only keep five or six receivers on their roster.
 Though it’s possible the team keeps seven receivers, Williams will need to go up against Hurns, Thompson, Wilson, Gallup, Cole Beasley and Noah Brown for playing time.